CDCgov/ixa/docs/book/src/topics/properties.md

 ```

 Since the `display_impl` argument is attached to the `impl Property<Entity> for ConcretePropertyType`, a single
-`ConcretePropertyType` can have different display functions for different entities for which it is a property.
+property type can have different display functions for different entities for which it is a property.

+By default, `impl_property!` uses the property's `Debug` representation, but you can still use the `display_impl` argument.

 ## When to Use `impl_property!`

-Start with `define_property!` when the property can be expressed as one of its
-supported type forms: a tuple struct, a named-field struct, or a simple enum:
+When the property can be expressed as a tuple struct, a named-field struct, or a simple enum, you should probably use `define_property!`:

 ```rust
 define_property!(struct Age(u8), Person);